sdslabs/jinora/README.md

 3. Translates all #channel hashtags and user @mentions properly
 4. Messages sent from Slack are highlighted as official
 5. Circular buffer that stores messages in memory (configurable limit)
+6. Supports shadow-banning of users.
+Also nicks can be reserved by adding them to your [jsonblob](https://jsonblob.com).

 ##Setup Instructions